Grey Wolves (organization): 1970s violence and 1980 coup

 By the late 1970s the organizations had tens of thousands of members, and according to Amberin Zaman, the Turkish authorities had lost control over it.
 During the political violence between 1976 and 1980, members of the Grey Wolves were involved in numerous assassinations of left-wing and liberal activists, intellectuals, labour organizers, Kurds, officials, and journalists.
 The organization became a death squad engaged in "street killings and gunbattles".
 According to authorities, 220 of its members carried out 694 murders of left-wing and liberal activists and intellectuals.
-In total, some 5,000 to 6,000 people were killed in the violence, with the Grey Wolves responsible for most of the killings.
+In total, some 5,000 to 6,000 people were killed in the violence, with the Grey Wolves responsible for the 'worst excesses'.

 Their most significant attack of this period was the Maraş massacre in December 1978, when over 100 Alevis were killed.
-They are also accused of being behind the Taksim Square massacre on 1 May 1977.
-The Grey Wolves became a "state-approved force" and used attacks on left-wing groups to "cause chaos and demoralization and inflame a climate in which a regime promising law and order would be welcomed by the masses."
+They are also accused of being behind the Taksim Square massacre on 1 May 1977 as well as acting as a "state-approved force" who used attacks on left-wing groups to "cause chaos and demoralization and inflame a climate in which a regime promising law and order would be welcomed by the masses."

 During this violent period, Grey Wolves operated with the encouragement and the protection of the Turkish Army's Special Warfare Department.

 The conflict between left-wing and right-wing groups eventually resulted in a military intervention in September 1980 when General Kenan Evren led a coup d'état.
 According to Daniele Ganser, at the time of the coup, there were some 1,700 Grey Wolves branches, with about 200,000 registered members and a million sympathizers.
 Following the 1980 coup, the Grey Wolves and MHP were banned and their activity was diminished.
 Turkish nationalists and others assert that the Grey Wolves were "used and then discarded" by the deep state in Turkey.

+There were also reports of Grey Wolves assisting Rhodesia during the Rhodesian Bush War.